johnyHV/simpsonstv/README.md

 <a name="my_changes"></a>
 # My changes

-My changes, all otested on the RPI ZERO:
+My changes, all tested on the RPI ZERO:
 - added pause video, when is button not pulled.
 - added mute audio amplifier if is button not pulled
 - minor improvements to 3D models